siddinenisrinandan-cloud/chem-agent-lab/README.md

 ---

-## 📂 Project Structure

-chem-agent-lab/
-│
-├── agents/
-│   ├── reaction_agent.py
-│   ├── tutor_agent.py
-│   ├── safety_agent.py
-│   ├── hint_agent.py
-│   └── progress_agent.py
-│
-├── core/
-│   ├── orchestrator.py
-│   ├── swarm_orchestrator.py
-│   ├── task_analyzer.py
-│   └── hitl.py
-│
-├── api/
-│   └── routes.py
-│
-├── data/
-│   └── chemical_db.json
-│
-├── main.py
-└── requirements.txt
+## Here’s how the chem-agent-lab project is organized:

+Everything starts in the main folder.
+Inside, you’ll find a bunch of folders:

+- The “agents” folder holds different Python files, each one dedicated to a specific agent—reaction_agent, tutor_agent, safety_agent, hint_agent, and progress_agent.
+They all focus on their own tasks.
+- “core” is where you’ll find the backbone of the system.
+There are orchestrator and swarm_orchestrator files (to manage agent interactions), task_analyzer (handles task logic), and hitl (human-in-the-loop stuff).
+- The “api” folder has routes.py, which handles the API endpoints.
+- “data” contains chemical_db.json, the database for chemical info.

+Outside the folders, you have main.py, the entry point for running the app, and requirements.txt, which lists all the dependencies you need.

 ---

-## 📈 Roadmap (GSoC Timeline)
+## Roadmap (GSoC Timeline)

-**Weeks 1–3**
-Project setup and base agent structure

-**Weeks 4–6**
+Weeks 1–3: Set up the project and lay the groundwork for the main agent.

-Implement Reaction and Tutor agents
+Weeks 4–6: Build the Reaction and Tutor agents.

-**Weeks 7–9**
-Agent communication and orchestration

-**Weeks 10–12**
-UI integration and testing
+Weeks 7–9: Get agents talking to each other and working together.

+Weeks 10–12: Tie everything into the UI and run tests.

+## Future Scope

+- Add a voice-powered AI lab assistant
+- Create a detailed 3D interactive lab
+- Connect the system with popular educational platforms
+- Bring in physics and biology simulations to expand beyond chemistry

 ---

-## 🔮 Future Scope

-* Voice-based AI lab assistant
-* Advanced 3D interactive lab environment
-* Integration with educational platforms
-* Expansion to physics and biology simulations

----

-## 👨‍💻 About Me
+## About ME

-**Sri Nandan**
-🎓 Student at SRM University
-💡 Aspiring Freelancer | AI & Software Enthusiast

-* Interested in multi-agent systems
-* Passionate about AI-powered education
-* Focused on building interactive learning platforms

----

-## 🤝 Contributing

-Contributions are welcome.
-Feel free to open issues or submit pull requests.

----

-## 📄 License

-This project is open-source under the MIT License.

----
+Hey, I’m Sri Nandan from SRM University.
+AI?
+That’s my jam.
+I spend most of my free time building software projects—especially ones where AI twists the usual ways people learn.
+Lately, I’ve been obsessed with multi-agent systems and interactive learning tools.
+That’s basically my life right now.

 ## 🌟 Acknowledgment

-Developed as part of **Google Summer of Code (GSoC) 2026 under MoFA**, focusing on building scalable and modular multi-agent systems for education.
+If you want to get involved, just open an issue or send a pull request.
+I’d love to hear your thoughts or see your ideas in action.
+Everything here’s open source with the MIT License.
+Massive thanks to Google Summer of Code 2026 and MoFA—they got this project going.
+I dove into designing scalable, modular multi-agent platforms for education, and honestly, I haven’t looked back.